Monitor Performance with Autonomous Database Metrics

 The number of sessions in the database.

-Execute Count
+Execute count

-The number of user and recursive calls that ran SQL statements during the selected interval.
+The number of user and recursive calls that ran SQL statements

-Running Statements
+Running statements

-The number of running SQL statements, aggregated across all consumer groups, during the selected interval.
+The number of running SQL statements, aggregated across all

-Queued Statements
+Queued statements

-The number of queued SQL statements, aggregated across all consumer groups, during the selected interval.
+The number of queued SQL statements, aggregated across all

-Database Availability
+Database availability

-The database is available for connections during the selected time interval (data for this metric lags by 5 minutes).
-Possible values for this metric:
+selected time interval (data for this metric lags by 5 minutes).

-• 1 = Database is Available
+1 = Database is Available

-• 0 = Database is Unavailable
+0 = Database is Unavailable

-You can set an alarm that is triggered if the database is not available (value 0).
+You can set an alarm that is triggered if the

 Note

-Regional Availability
+Availability is

-Failed Connections
+Failed connections

-Shows the total number of failed connections to the database during the selected interval.
+Shows the total number of failed connections to the database

-A connection is counted as failed when a connection attempt reaches the database and logs any of the following errors: ORA-12514, ORA-12519 or ORA-12529.
+A connection is counted as failed when a connection attempt

-Shows the steps to view the Autonomous Database logs and audit trails.
+Shows the steps to view the Autonomous Database logs and audit

 Note

-To view logs and audit trials you must have the required access as specified in an Oracle Cloud Infrastructure policy (whether you're using the Console, the REST API, or another tool).
-See Getting Started with Policies for information on policies.
+Infrastructure policy (whether you're using the Console, the REST API, or another tool).
+See

 To view audit trails and logs for an Autonomous Database instance:

-1. On the Details page, under Resources, click Metrics.
+On the Details page, under Resources, click

-2. In the Metrics area click View audit and logs.
+In the Metrics area click View audit and logs.

 View Metrics for Autonomous Databases in a Compartment